zkutlow/crypto-technical-analysis/README.md

 ## Troubleshooting

 ### "No holdings found"
-- Verify your CoinTracker API key is correct
+- Verify your Coinbase API key and secret are correct
-- Make sure you have assets tracked in CoinTracker
+- Make sure you have crypto assets in your Coinbase account (not just USD)
-- Check that your API key has proper permissions
+- Check that your API key has `wallet:accounts:read` permission
+- Try regenerating your API credentials in Coinbase

 ### "Insufficient data"
 - Some cryptocurrencies may not have enough historical data